compphylo/compphylo.github.io/MexicoCity2023/PTA_Simulations.md

 > ### **Questions:**
 >
 > - How do I run PTA simulations?
-> - What parameters can I cange and how do I change them?
+> - What parameters can I change and how do I change them?
 > - What do the simulations results look like?
 >
 > ### **Learning objectives:**